-She talked about her writing:
+She talks about her writing:

 I’ve been writing stories since I could hold a pen but only became a published author in the last two years.
 My creative writing journey was far from traditional (I don’t have a university degree) but I’m proud to say it’s now my profession.
 I teach creative writing classes because there’s nothing more rewarding than inspiring those with a story to tell.

 She has a Masters in Fiction Writing from Royal Holloway and won the Roundhouse Poetry Slam in 2018 and the Spread the Word Young People’s Laureate for London Poetry Awards in 2017.

 ‘Workshops are a great way to take the solitary act of writing a poem and transform the energy.
 I’ve always loved attending workshops, finding a new way or a new theme to write about and being inspired by everyone around me.
 My favourite thing about leading workshops is the time spent sharing new work and the wonderful moment when a doubtful poet surprises themselves with what they’ve written.‘

-Elizabeth Chakrabarty is a multi-disciplinary writer who has published both critical and creative writing exploring themes of youth, race and sexuality.
-Her short story ‘Eurovision’ was shortlisted for the Asian Writer Short Story Prize, and her debut novel, Lessons in Love and Other Crimes is out in April 2021.
 She started writing as a teenager, and was first published in Spare Rib the feminist magazine.
 Elizabeth worked in film and TV, and then taught in schools in London before moving into lecturing in higher education.
-Now she’s mainly writing, so she is looking forward to working with teenagers again for a workshop to inspire their creative non-fiction writing.